temporalio/edu-102-go-code/exercises/debug-activity/README.md

 the code).
 If you need a hint or want to verify your changes, look at the complete version in the `solution` subdirectory.

+## Prerequisite: Ensure that the Temporal Service Is Running

+1. Start the Temporal Service with `temporal server start-dev`

 ## Part A: Run the Workflow